Odessa pogroms: 1905

 The 1905 pogrom of Odessa was the worst anti-Jewish pogrom in Odessa's history.
-Between 18 and 22 October 1905, ethnic Russians, Ukrainians, and Greeks killed over 400 Jews and damaged or destroyed over 1600 Jewish properties.
-Historians such as Weinberg and Lambroza believe the police and hospital figures were likely an underestimate, with a range of estimates from 300, likely over 800, to over 1000 killed, and approximately over 2000 or even up to 5000 wounded.
-Pogroms swept through the shtetls in 1905–1907.
+Between 18 and 22 October 1905, ethnic Russians, Ukrainians, and Greeks claimed over 400 Jewish victims and damaged or destroyed over 1600 Jewish properties.
+Historians such as Weinberg and Lambroza believe the police and hospital figures were likely an underestimate, with a range of estimates from likely over 800, to over 1000 killed, and approximately over 2000 or even up to 5000 wounded.
+Pogroms also swept through the shtetls in 1905–1907.

 Background and causes

 Odessa had become the country's most important port city, home to banks, brokerage houses, sugar refineries, and other factories, and also had a vibrant intellectual culture that reflected cosmopolitan Europe.
-Despite being widely known as a city of liberal, enlightened attitudes toward the Jewish population, which suggests a relatively more favorable environment for Jews than in many other parts of the Pale of Settlement, Odessa was also home to antisemitic views.
+Despite being widely known as a city of liberal, enlightened attitudes toward the Jewish population, which suggests a relatively more favorable environment for Jews than in many other parts of the Pale of Settlement, Odessa was also home to fervent antisemitic views.
 Rumors of a pogrom arose each year around Eastertime.
 Jewish and Russian youths also often got into violent fights with each other.